 To import your data from Netflix, you must first download your Viewing activity file.
-Log in to Netflix and navigate to Account in the menu.
-In the My Profile section, you can export under Viewing activity your data as a CSV file and then upload it to BitsaboutMe.
+Log in to Netflix and navigate to Account.
+In the Settings, you can export under Download your personal information your data as a ZIP file and then upload it to BitsaboutMe.
 You can find detailed instructions here.

 Data security and privacy are top priorities for us and therefore we do not have a copy of your password (zero-knowledge) as it would be necessary to restore your user account.
 Therefore, we cannot reset your password.
 Only in this way we can assure you that without your login no one – not even BitsaboutMe – can access your data without your explicit consent.

 So if you forgot your password, there is nothing we can do.
 You can create a new account with a different email address.
 Your old account will always be protected and will be automatically deleted after one year of inactivity.
 Alternatively, you can request the deletion of your old account at email@example.com, specifying the email address you used when you signed up.
 Once you have received the confirmation from us that your account has been deleted, you can create a new account using the same email address.

 With some email accounts, it can happen for various reasons that the delivery of the activation email takes a certain time.
 Unfortunately, we do not have any influence on this.
 We also advise you to check the spam folder of your inbox.
 If you have not received an activation email or if the link has already expired, please send an email to firstname.lastname@example.org so that we can send you a new link to activate your account.